microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 #### A) Meta

-First of all there is the `meta' part which gives information about the API request itself.
+First of all there is the `meta` part which gives information about the API request itself.

 Indeed in the parameters of my request I had simply asked to have the details without indicating the number of pages of data and data per page.
 Automatically the number of pages (`totalPage`) is set to its default value of 1 and the number of data `perPage` defaults to 999.